 In this post we have compared traditional whiteboards with Whiteboard Paint.
 This is a one coat dry erase solution that enables you to transform your surfaces into writable areas, but is it better for you than a whiteboard?

 How Can You Create Your Dry Erase Surfaces?

 First up, whiteboards.
 Traditional whiteboards usually require someone who knows what they are doing to apply.
 Your installer will need to mount the board at a straight angle and make sure it is firmly attached to the wall.
 These steps may sound different but if your installer is familiar with the process then it can be quite simple.

-Whiteboard Paint is incredibly easy to install.
+Write on Wall Paint is incredibly easy to install.
 Anyone can do it.
-Simply add your primer to the surface, 2 coats in total, then wait 12 hours and apply 1 coat of Whiteboard Paint.
+Simply add your primer to the surface, 2 coats in total, then wait 12 hours and apply 1 coat of your paint.
 You won’t have to worry about getting an installer either, simply check out the in depth application guide available on our website.
-It also will be provided in print copy with your whiteboard paint.
+It also will be provided in print copy with your writable paint.

-How Do You Want Your Dry Erase Surfaces To Look?
+How Do You Want Your Surfaces To Look?